BenTheBacker/NLU---Project/C Model Card.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-Approximately 10K claim-evidence pairs, augmented by ~15% with synonym replacement.
+This model was trained on approximately 24.8k claim-evidence pairs, plus augmented samples.

 ### Training Procedure